geo-systems/geo-systems.github.io/README.md

     @import "{{ site.theme }}";
     ```
 3. Add any custom CSS (or Sass, including imports) you'd like immediately after the `@import` line
+4. Regenerate the inlined production stylesheet:
+    ```bash
+    script/build-inline-css
+    ```

 *Note: If you'd like to change the theme's Sass variables, you must set new values before the `@import` line in your stylesheet.*

+The generated `_includes/style.css` file is committed because GitHub Pages does
+not run the Node-based Sass step.
+CI regenerates it and fails if it is stale.

 ### Layouts